Donate to Dystonia Research

 Complex Movement Disorders Program (Royal Children’s Hospital)

 Funds will be donated to implement the RCH Complex Movement Disorders Program to support children with a Movement Condition, including Dystonia.
 It will consist a variety of health professionals or a multidisciplinary team to provide care, innovative and intensive therapies, such as Deep Brain Stimulation to improve their quality of life.

-Neurologist, Associate Professor Andrew Kornberg will fundraise for the program, by flying a plane around Australia over a 27 day period.
-This will include visiting RCH patients.
+Neurologist, Associate Professor Andrew Kornberg fundraised for the program, by flying a plane around Australia over a 27 day period, which included visiting RCH patients.
 Link: Fly for the Kids – RCH Complex Movement Disorders Program.